vtex-apps/store-components/react/components/ProductPrice/README.md

 To install this component follow the instructions below.

-You need add into the dependencies of your `manifest.json` and use like a npm module.
+You need to add into the dependencies of your `manifest.json` and use it like a npm module.
 ```json
 "dependencies": {
     "vtex.storecomponents": "1.x"